A Robust Test for Elliptical Symmetry: Introduction

 A sequence of variables is called \textit{exchangeable} if the joint distribution of any finite subset of these variables is invariant under arbitrary permutations of their indices.
 Exchangeable random variables were first introduced by de Finetti \cite{de1929funzione, de1937prevision} as a direct and natural generalization of i.i.d. sequences.
 Interestingly, exchangeable random variables serve as one of the fundamental building blocks of the Bayesian statistics \cite{cifarelli1996finetti}.
 Unlike the i.i.d. case, the behavior of exchangeable sequences is much harder to analyze.
 We exploit certain versions of CLT and the Strong Law of Large Numbers (SLLN) for exchangeable variables to demonstrate asymptotic consistency of our test statistics built analogously to the generalized Ajne and Gin{\'e} statistics \cite{ajne1968simple, gine1975invariant, prentice1978invariant} developed for the i.i.d. case.\footnote{The Ajne statistic was originally introduced for distributions on a circle \cite{ajne1968simple}, the idea was extended by \cite{beran1968testing} to the $2$-dimensional unit sphere and later generalized by \cite{prentice1978invariant} for the $p-1$-dimensional spheres.
 Similarly, Gin{\'e}'s statistic was originally defined for $1$- and $2$-dimensional spheres and later extended by \cite{prentice1978invariant} to the general dimension.}

-Our view on the problem at hand makes this article significantly different from the related body of literature proposing ellipticity hypothesis testing (see \cite{babic2019optimal} for a summary of the existing techniques).
 Following Tyler, our approach becomes essentially \emph{distribution-free} within the elliptical family since we do not focus on estimating the radial density function \cite{babic2019optimal}.
 We offer a test which is consistent against \emph{all} alternatives to elliptical symmetry and not only certain classes of densities \cite{babic2019optimal, manzotti2002statistic, cassart2008optimal}.
 We do not use the sample covariance matrix as a plug-in estimator in particular because its convergence to the true covariance in elliptical populations maybe very slow due to heavy tails \cite{manzotti2002statistic}, however, we emphasize that our technique \textit{allows} the use of the sample covariance instead of Tyler's estimator.
-Our test is not limited to certain moments which makes it more natural and less computationally demanding \cite{schott2002testing}.
-Finally, unlike all previously mentioned works (and all works referenced in \cite{babic2019optimal}) we believe that the methodology based on the \textit{exchangeability} framework is the most suitable for the analysis of populations transformed by plug-in estimators.
+Our test is not limited to certain moments which makes it more natural and less computationally demanding \cite{schott2002testing, cassart2008optimal}.
+Unlike Monte Carlo simulations-based techniques \cite{diks1999test, zhu2000nonparametric}, our methodology is rigorous and offers a deterministic and computationally cheap algorithm.
+Finally, unlike previously mentioned works (and articles referenced in \cite{babic2019optimal}) we believe that the methodology based on the \textit{exchangeability} framework is the most suitable for the analysis of populations transformed by plug-in estimators.
 This type of analysis is usually technically more complex but in our eyes it represents the natural approach to the problem.
+Our theoretical studies are supported by extensive numerical simulations featuring the properties of the tests and comparing them to other available tests mentioned in earlier in Section \ref{sec:other_tests_intro}.